ST. MARY'S CANOSSIAN COLLEGE

 Note:

-• Medical certificates are required if students are absent from assessments like the quizzes, dictations, organized tests and exams etc.; otherwise, 0 marks will be given.
+• Medical certificates are required if students are absent from assessments like the quizzes, dictations, common/organized tests and exams etc.; otherwise, 0 marks will be given.

-• If a student is absent from organized tests and exams with justified reasons, her assessment weighting will be adjusted.
+• If a student is absent from common tests, organized tests and exams with justified reasons, her assessment weighting will be adjusted.

 • If exam is cancelled due to some uncertainties e.g. class suspension, the weighting of term marks and organized tests will become more significant.